AkashPatra12/LLD/MobileSnakeGame/Readme.md

-# 🐍 Snake Game – Single-Threaded Version with SOLID & Design Patterns
+# 🐍 Snake Game – Single-Threaded Version with Game Completion Flow

 This project presents a clean and modular single-threaded implementation of the classic Snake Game using **SOLID principles** and **object-oriented design patterns**.
-It runs in a console environment and supports food consumption, rendering, and directional input handling.
+It supports food consumption, rendering, directional input handling, and a defined game completion flow.

 ---